Medical Tourism in Tennessee

 The Lung Institute utilizes autologous stem cells, derived from the patient’s own body for both the venous (blood-derived) and bone marrow stem cell procedures.
 During these procedures, stem cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
 The use of autologous stem cells in transplantation is considered to be more reliable than stem cells from another individual as there is a much lower probability of rejection due to the fact that autologous stem cells are derived from the patient’s own body.
 Both bone marrow and venous stem cells have shown anti-inflammatory properties beneficial to patients with lung disease.

-Autologous stem cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously or through the use of a nebulizer.
+Autologous stem cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously.

 Dr. James St. Louis